Today, let me start with the story of two IAS aspirants – candidate ‘A’ and candidate ‘B’.

 However, the approach of candidate ‘B’ is different.

-Candidate ‘B’ feels that not just ‘knowledge’ but also ‘exam-skills’ are equally important to succeed in the UPSC Civil Services Exam.
-He too refers quality text-books, however, he thinks bigger and follows a TTT approach – integrating Text-books, Test series, and Techniques.
+Candidate ‘B’ feels that not just ‘knowledge’ but also ‘exam skills’ are equally important to succeed in the UPSC Civil Services Exam.
+He too refers to quality textbooks, however, he thinks bigger and follows a TTT approach – integrating Textbooks, Test series, and Techniques.
 He starts his IAS preparation by solving model question papers of the IAS exam – in a time-bound manner with negative marking.
 He joins a quality mock test series and makes test-taking a regular part of his preparation.
-He gets an early understanding of the requirements of the UPSC exam, type of questions asked, and the priority areas from which questions are repeated.
+He gets an early understanding of the requirements of the UPSC exam, the type of questions asked, and the priority areas from which questions are repeated.

-Considering that there are only limited vacancies, who do you think has better chances to succeed in the IAS exam – Candidate ‘A’ who followed a ‘text-book’ based approach OR Candidate ‘B’ who followed a ‘test-series’ based approach?
+Considering that there are only limited vacancies, who do you think has a better chance to succeed in the IAS exam – Candidate ‘A’ who followed a ‘textbook’ based approach OR Candidate ‘B’ who followed a ‘test series based approach?